Joiry/HSL_Carp/var_loop_script.md

 Like less, `nano` basically takes over the screen and has its own set of commands.
 A quick guide to them is along the bottom two lines of the screen.
 The notation here is `^G` means press the `control` key and the `g` key at the same time (you do not need to press shift for a capital 'G')

-We can type stuff, and use `^O` to save it.
+We can type stuff, and use `^O` to save it (the letter 'o', not zero '0').
 Then quit out and use `less <filename>` to see what you wrote is in fact in the file.

 Now, we'll slowly build up a script we can use.
-Run nano again and copy in our old grep search from last class.
+We'll start by copy in our old grep search from last class.

 Before, we just ran nano and named the file when we first saved, but we could also name a new file when we run nano